Anadea/anadea_blog/content/posts/fantasy-sports-app-features/index.md

 ---
-title: Fantasy Sports App Development Features
+ceoTitle: Fantasy Sports App Development Features
+title: What Kind of Features Should a Fantasy Sports App Include?
+breadcrumbs: What Kind of Features Should a Fantasy Sports App Include?
+slug: fantasy-sports-app-features
+draft: true
-publishDate: '2021-07-05T00:00:00Z'
+publishDate: 2021-07-05T00:00:00Z
-authors: []
+image: "%D1%81ompressed.jpg"
+og_image: "%D1%81ompressed.jpg"
 description: This article describes what kind of must-have and advanced features you should include in your Fantasy Sports App.
 And why you should develop a Fantasy Sport App in the first place.
-image: "%D1%81ompressed.jpg"
-og_image: "%D1%81ompressed.jpg"
 promote:
   promote: false
 top: false
-draft: true
+authors: []
+categories: []
 industries:
   - sports
-categories: []
 ---
 <h2>Contents</h2>
 <ol>